FailAcademy/learning/README.md

 **Step 1:**

-Ensure you have the latest code from master; create a branch for your proposed updates, and commit code as usual.
+Get the latest code from `master` branch; create a branch for your proposed updates, and commit code as usual.

-**Step 2:**
+**Done?**

-When finished, push your update branch to `origin`, eg. `git push origin adp-london-update-slides` and create a pull request against `master`.
-After your code has been reviewed and approved, it will be merged into `master`.
+When finished, push your update branch to `origin` and create a pull request against `master`.
+The PR is where we can see changes and review / discuss.

 ⚠️ If you receive the `(shallow update not allowed)` error, run `git fetch` to update all refs. ⚠️

-### Deploying your LMS
+### Deploying an LMS

-Deploys will be done manually.
-Once the changes have been merged into master, create a second pull-request against `[your-lms]-production`.
+Deploys are done manually.
+Once the changes are merged into `master`, create a *second pull-request* against `[your-lms]-production`.
 For example: `adp-london-production`.
-A merge into this branch will trigger a deploy.
-Merging will be restricted to deployers only.
+A merge into this branch will trigger a deploy and merging PRs here will eventually be restricted, and this step should probabaly be automated somehow...

----
+✌️